 Turns out the Tezca we saw get bitten in half was an illusion; Justin knows that Tezca is the only person capable of tracking him, so Tezca faked his death put Justin off his guard.

 Also, this applies to Tsar Pushka and Feodor.
-They were killed (or maybe had a Fate Worse Than Death) by Crona in his/her return to the plotline.
+They were killed (or maybe had a Fate Worse Than Death) by Crona in their return to the plotline.
 It was probably just to show that the new-and-improved Crona can, and will, kill a death scythe and its meister for Medusa.

 Worthy Opponent: Despite his love of children, Mifune fights Black☆Star as an equal because of this trope.